-- GreekLifeEdu is an online educational program regarding alcohol, hazing and sexual assault. - The Hazing Hotline, an anonymous 24/7 telephone line for anyone to report a suspected or recent hazing incident.
+- CommunityEdu is an online educational program regarding alcohol, hazing, sexual assault, mental health and inclusivity. - The Hazing Hotline, an anonymous 24/7 telephone line for anyone to report a suspected or recent hazing incident.
 1-888-NOT-HAZE (1-888-668-4293) - In-person programming at the Leadership Institute, Presidents Academy and Regional Leadership Academies - Staff support in the areas of confrontation, accountability, alcohol and hazing education, and crisis response.